-Delkim night lights have magnets that attached to the line, which means tightening the bobbin is not necessary.
+Delkim night lights have magnets that are attached to the line, which means tightening the bobbin is not necessary.

 Korda stow bobbins work in a different way, they clip onto the line itself instead of around the line.
 This was intentional within its design, the stow bobbin is attached to the line so you can see the bobbin move with the line itself.

-With other bobbins other than the stow bobbin, the bobbin clips around the line, so some of the line will pull through the bobbin before you see any movement in the vertical motion of the bobbin.
+With other bobbins other than the stow bobbin, the bobbin clips around the line, so some of the lines will pull through the bobbin before you see any movement in the vertical motion of the bobbin.

 How to Sink Fishing Line

-There are few occasions when you won’t want to sink your line, such as for surface float fishing.
+There are a few occasions when you won’t want to sink your line, such as for surface float fishing.
 But, for most other styles of fishing, you will need to make sure your line has sunk properly.